emqx/emqx-docs/en_US/access-control/authz/redis.md

 - `topic`: Specifies the topic that the rule applies to, which can use topic filters and [topic placeholders](https://claude.ai/chat/authz.md#topic-placeholders).
 - `action`: Specifies the actions that the rule applies to, available options are `publish`, `subscribe`, and `all`.
-- `qos` (Optional) Used to specify the QoS levels that the current rule applies to.
+- `qos` (Optional) Specifies the QoS levels that the current rule applies to.
 Value options are `0`, `1`, `2`.
-It can also be a Number array to specify multiple QoS levels.
-Default is all QoS levels.
+It can also be a number array to specify multiple QoS levels.
+The default is all QoS levels.
 - `retain`: (Optional) Specifies whether the rule supports retained messages.
 Value options are `true`, `false`.
-Default is to allow retained messages.
+The default is to allow retained messages.

 :::
 The `qos` and `retain` fields were introduced in EMQX v5.1.1.